-Geelani, Kashmir’s staunchest anti-India leader, dies at 92
+Geelani, Kashmir’s staunchest anti-India leader, dies at 91

 During Kashmir’s recent years of civilian protests, the slogan “Na Jhukne Wala Geelani!
 Na Bikne Wala, Geelani!
 (Geelani, the one who doesn’t bow and can’t be bought!)” became almost a war cry on the streets.
 He was widely venerated by Kashmiris, who gave him a monicker of “Bub,” which means “the father.”

+Geelani’s maximalist approach forced India to court so-called moderate separatist leaders in Kashmir, though with no apparent breakthrough in resolving the dispute.

-In 2020, he was awarded the “Nishan-e-Pakistan,” Pakistan’s highest civilian honor, an award earlier received by the likes of Nelson Mandela, Fidel Castro and Queen Elizabeth II.
+Under Khan, Geelani was in 2020 awarded the “Nishan-e-Pakistan,” Pakistan’s highest civilian honor, an award earlier received by the likes of Nelson Mandela, Fidel Castro and Queen Elizabeth II.

+Khan said his country will observe a day of official mourning on Thursday and the Pakistan flag will fly at half staff.

 “Without doubt, Geelani was emblematic of our defiance of India that began in 1990,” said Siddiq Wahid, historian and former vice chancellor of a Kashmir university.
 “That is his legacy.”

-Note: This story has been updated to correct Geelani’s age, which was 91, not 92.